 Staff Profile

-I am a qualified Speech and Language Therapist, graduating from the University of Reading with an MA in Language Pathology in 1998.
+I am Speech and Language Therapist, graduating from the University of Reading with an MA in Language Pathology in 1998.
 My clinical specialism is acquired neurological disorders with a special interest in aphasia and acquired brain injury.
 I worked clinically for the NHS in Winchester, Newcastle, and North Tyneside for 14years before I was awarded a Stroke Association Research Fellowship and moved to Newcastle University to complete my PhD on supporting people with post-stroke aphasia to use the Internet.

 Since completing my PhD, I worked as a Teaching Fellow at Newcastle University and a Lecturer in Speech and Hearing Sciences at Queen Margaret University, Edinburgh.
 I then moved to the Institute of Population Health Sciences at Newcastle University, where I worked as a post-doctoral researcher on the Life after Head and Neck Cancer Study.